Potato Patches: Geography

 Potato Patches lies 3.7 km southwest of Edinburgh of the Seven Seas and represents the largest plain of Tristan da Cunha island.
 For this reason the area is used by the local population as an agricultural area, the largest on the island.
 It is composed of various cultivated plots, hence the name, and some scattered rural farmhouses, from the coast to the M1 road.

 The field is composed of irregularly arranged beds.
 In the beds, which are surrounded by walls to protect them from the weather, mainly potatoes and other vegetables have been planted for self-sufficiency for about 160 years.
 Every family on the island has their own fields that they cultivate themselves.

 The plain spans from Spring Gulch to Big Sandy Gulch, next to the Boatharbour Bay and the hill of Hillpiece, on the slopes of Queen Mary's Peak (2,062 m), a volcano and the summit of the island.
-It is crossed by Walsh Gulch, who separates the southern plots from the other ones.
+It is crossed by Walsh Gulch, which separates the southern plots from the other ones.
 To the south of Spring Gulch is located Runaway Beach, home of the island's rock pools.